dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 }
 ```

-So far this is the most complex class that we have created, but let's break it in small pieces to understand what is going on:
+So far, this is the most complex class that we have created, but let's break it in small pieces to understand what is going on:

 1. This class extends `RequestResponseBodyMethodProcessor`.
 We take advantage of this processor to avoid having to write the whole process of converting requests into classes.
-For those who are used to Spring MVC, the class extended is the one that process and populates [`@RequestBody` parameters](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestBody.html), which means that it takes, e.g., a JSON body and transforms on an instance of a class.
+For those who are used to Spring MVC, the class extended is the one that process and populates [`@RequestBody` parameters](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestBody.html).
+This means that it takes, e.g., a JSON body and transforms on an instance of a class.
 In our case we tweak the base class to populate an instance of the DTO instead.
 2. This class contains a static instance of `ModelMapper`.
-This instance is used to map DTOs to entities.
+This instance is used to map all DTOs into entities.
 3. This class contains an instance of `EntityManager`.
 We inject an entity manager in this class to be able to query the database for existing entities based on the `id` passed through DTOs.
 4. We overwrite the `supportsParameter` method.
 Without overwriting this method, our new class would be applied for `@RequestBody` parameters, just like the base class.
-Therefore we need to tweak it to make it apply for `@DTO` annotations.
+Therefore we need to tweak it to make it apply for `@DTO` annotations only.
 5. We overwrite `validateIfApplicable`.
 The base class runs [bean validation](http://beanvalidation.org/) only if the parameter is marked with `@Valid` or `@Validated`.
-We have changed this behavior to apply bean validation on all DTOs.
+We change this behavior to apply bean validation on all DTOs.
 6. We overwrite `resolveArgument`.
 This is the most important method in our implementation.
-We tweak it to embed the `ModelMapper` instance in the process and make it map DTOs to entities.
-But before mapping, we check if we are handling a new entity, or if we have to apply the changes proposed by a DTO in an existing entity (retrieve from the database).
+We tweak it to embed the `ModelMapper` instance in the process and make it map DTOs into entities.
+But before mapping, we check if we are handling a new entity, or if we have to apply the changes proposed by the DTO in an existing entity.
 7. We overwrite the `readWithMessageConverters` method.
 The base class simply takes the parameter type and converts the request into an instance of it.
-We overwrite this method to make the conversion first to the type defined in the `DTO` annotation, and leave the mapping from the DTO to the entity to the `resolveArgument` method.
+We overwrite this method to make the conversion to the type defined in the `DTO` annotation, and leave the mapping from the DTO to the entity to the `resolveArgument` method.
 8. We define a `getEntityId` method.
 This method iterates over the fields of the DTO being populate to check if there is one marked with `@Id`.
 If it finds, it returns the value of the field so `resolveArgument` can query the database with it.

 Although large, the implementation of this class is not hard to understand.
-In summary, what it does is to populate an instance of a DTO, defined in the `@DTO` annotation, and then map the properties of this DTO into an entity.
-What makes it a little bit more magic is that instead of always populating a new instance of an entity, it first checks if there is a `@Id` property in the DTO to see if it needs to fetch a pre-existing entity from the database or not.
-See, not that hard.
+In summary, what it does is to populate an instance of a DTO, defined in the `@DTO` annotation, and then maps the properties of this DTO into an entity.
+What makes it a little bit more magic is that instead of always populating a new instance of an entity, it first checks if there is an `@Id` property in the DTO to see if it needs to fetch a pre-existing entity from the database or not.

 To activate the `DTOModelMapper` class in our Spring Boot application, we will need to extend `WebMvcConfigurerAdapter` to add it as an argument resolver.
 Let's create a class called `WebMvcConfig` in the `com.questionmarks` package with the following content: